Looking for the Cool Breeze in Oki Islands UNESCO Global Geopark

 Well, fortunately—there is.
 Deep in the mountains or under the sea, moving around or lazing about, one can breathe a sigh of relief from the sweltering heat in many places and through many outdoor activities all over the geopark area.
 So let’s take a tour of the summertime Oki Islands, searching for the cool breeze.

 The first destination lies deep in the mountains, a 50-minute drive from the Saigō Port area.
 Located here are two waterfalls (and a shrine nestled in between them), called “male” and “female” respectively.
-From the geopark’s standpoint, they are remarkable for the “can be seen from behind” feature of the “male” waterfall and the role they play in local customs, to name a few.
+From the geopark’s standpoint, they are remarkable for their geological features and the role they play in local customs, to name a few.
 They also boast a spot on the list of “100 Best Waterfalls in Japan,” which makes them one of the must-visit places in Okinoshima Town.

 Chichi-sugi Japanese Cedar